pfirsich/makelove/README.md

 A packaging tool for [löve](https://love2d.org) games

 ## Features

-- Build fused win32 and win64 löve binaries (including handling of .exe metadata and icon, but only on Windows & WINE!)
+* Build fused win32 and win64 löve binaries (including handling of .exe metadata and icon, but only on Windows or with Wine!)
-- Build [AppImage](https://appimage.org/)s using the AppImages from [love-appimages](pfirsich/love-appimages) (This is feature is only supported on Linux and WSL2.
+* Build [AppImages](https://appimage.org/) using the AppImages from [love-appimages](pfirsich/love-appimages) (This is feature is only supported on Linux and WSL2.
 WSL does not support AppImages for a lack of FUSE support)
-- Proper handling of shared libraries (both Lua modules and FFI)!
+* Proper handling of shared libraries (both Lua modules and FFI)!
-- Packaging of those binaries in archives, including extra files
+* Packaging of those binaries in archives, including extra files
-- Versioned builds
+* Versioned builds
-- Control and customization along the way:
+* Control and customization along the way:
     - Configure which targets to build
     - Which files to include in the .love or the archive with a list of include/exclude patterns
     - Which löve binaries or AppImage to use as the base
-  - Which artifacts to generate/keep
+    - Which artifacts to generate or keep
     - pre- and postbuild hooks that are able to change the configuration on the fly.
 For example you can decide dynamically which files to include in the .love (e.g. through parsing asset lists), inject build metadata or just to upload your build automatically afterwards (e.g. via butler to [itch.io](https://itch.io)))

 ### Planned